-III.
-Supporting Material (such as letters of support from potential partners, annotated resumes, data graphs, site photos, diagrams of BMPs, and maps of project location).as described in Section IV.C.II.
-(Photos and maps do not count against the 15-page limit).
+iii.
+Supporting Material (such as letters of support from potential partners, annotated resumes, data graphs, site photos, diagrams of BMPs, and maps of project location) as described in Section IV.C.2.
+Supporting materials are not included in the 15-page limit.

 Application packages submitted thru Grants.gov will be time/date stamped electronically.
-If you have not received a confirmation of receipt from EPA (not from Grants.gov) within 30 days of the proposal deadline, please contact Howard Kahan at kahan.howard@epa.gov or at tribal319grants@epa.gov.
+If you have not received a confirmation of receipt from EPA (not from Grants.gov) within 30 days of the proposal deadline, please contact Steve Epting at tribal319grants@epa.gov.
 Failure to do so may result in your proposal not being reviewed.

-c.
-Technical Issues with Submission
+3. Technical Issues with Submission

-1. Once the application package has been completed, the "Submit" button should be enabled.
+- i.
+Once the application package has been completed, the "Submit" button should be enabled.
 If the "Submit" button is not active, please call Grants.gov for assistance at 1-800-518-4726.
 Applicants who are outside the U.S. at the time of submittal and are not able to access the toll-free number may reach a Grants.gov representative by calling 606-545-5035.
-Applicants should save the completed application package with two different file names before providing it to the AOR to avoid having to re-create the package should submission problems be experienced or a revised application needs to be submitted.

-2. Submitting the application.
+Applicants should save the completed application package with two different file names before providing it to the AOR to avoid having to re-create the package should submission problems be experienced or a revised application needs to be submitted. - ii.
+Submitting the application.
 The application package must be transferred to Grants.gov by an AOR.
 The AOR should close all other software before attempting to submit the application package.
 Click the "submit" button of the application package.
 Your Internet browser will launch and a sign-in page will appear.
 Note: Minor problems are not uncommon with transfers to Grants.gov.
 It is essential to allow sufficient time to ensure that your application is submitted to Grants.gov BEFORE the due date identified in Section IV of the solicitation.
 The Grants.gov support desk operates 24 hours a day, seven days a week, except Federal Holidays.